-Students interested in taking one of the pass/fail courses must discuss this option with the teacher of the course during the first week the course meets.
-If the student meets all of the criteria, he/she must complete the appropriate form, have it signed by the parent and teacher, and return it to the counselor, no later than the end of the second week of the fall AND spring semester, for approval and a schedule change to reflect enrollment in a pass/fail course.
+Students interested in taking one of the pass/fail courses must discuss this option with the teacher of the course during the first week of each semester.
+If the student meets all of the criteria, he/she must complete the appropriate form, have it signed by the parent and teacher, and return it to the counselor, no later than the end of the second week of the semester, for approval and a schedule change to reflect enrollment in a pass/fail course.
 For more information, discuss this option with your teacher or counselor.